Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 Finally, restoring the dimensionless coupling and cutoff in the equation above, if we demand that $\mu$ is such that $\log f_{loc}\left(\rho_t,\rho_*\right) \approx -\epsilon^2$ for $\epsilon\ll1$ (and so, the trace distance bounding differences between expectation values is approximately $\epsilon$ ), the scale $\mu_{\epsilon, v}$ from which critical expectation values of observables with support volume $v$ acting on slower momentum modes may be estimated using the fixed-point ground state with an error smaller than $\epsilon$ is given by

 The hyperscaling exponent $\frac{2}{2\Delta_i-d-1}$ is guaranteed to be positive, as any irrelevant perturbation by definition satisfies $\Delta_i>d$.
 Thus, the estimation is consistent, in that it will not return a scale greater than the cutoff $\Lambda$, for any value of $\epsilon$.
-Moreover, as $\Delta_i$ increases, $\mu_{\epsilon, v}$ becomes only a few orders of magnitude smaller than $\Lambda$, showing that a very broad range of observables can be accurately estimated, not only those in the deep infrared.
+Note that if we perform this analysis for a nearly marginal perturbation, our results hold without further alterations, as the appearing logarithms can be resummed in the usual manner \cite{Collins} and the resulting $\Delta_i$, will still be greater than $d$.
+For \textit{exactly} marginal perturbations, the new QFT is a different fixed point of the RG and hyperscaling breaks down by the fact that none of the couplings flow anymore.

+In order to see how our estimates work in practice, we can take the scaling dimensions of irrelevant operators in known fixed points and calculate a given $\mu_{\epsilon, v}$.
+For example, in \cite{exampleising} it was found that the irrelevant operator with lowest dimension for the 3d Ising CFT scales with exponent $\Delta\approx3.83$.
+If, for illustration purposes, our allowed margin of error is of $1\%$ and $g_{\epsilon'}$ is of order $\mathcal{O}(1)$, Eq. (\ref{scaling}) gives $\mu_{1\%}\approx4\times10^{-3}\Lambda$.
+As the usual crystal lattice has a spacing of $\approx0.1nm$, it means that measurements with resolution of $\approx 25 nm$ are already basically incapable of distinguishing a physical sample at criticality from the perfect scale-symmetric fixed point theory.

 \textit{Conclusions and Outlook} --- We have shown that, although a QFT at criticality has a ground state different from the fixed point it flows to, the expectation values of a large class of operators can be calculated up to a very good accuracy by using the RG fixed point theory instead.
-From this perspective, our analysis can be thought of as connected to the view espoused in \cite{lashkari1,lashkari2} of the renormalization group as an approximate error correction code, with the new hyperscaling exponent providing the rate at which errors are corrected in the infrared.
-Besides the quantitative formulation of an intuitive notion from the theory of phase transitions, we see our results as helping with the difficult problem of numerical simulations of critical QFTs: it is now possible to choose observables whose real expectations values are close to those at the fixed point.
-Therefore, not only efficient CFT methods such as the conformal bootstrap are now applicable, up to a limit, to non-conformal theories, but one may also develop methods to simulate the fixed-point ground state, which is separable in terms of momentum scales \cite{paper2}, and use this simplified state for expectation value calculations.
+Our work can be thought of as connected to the view \cite{lashkari1,lashkari2} of the renormalization group as an approximate error correction code \cite{lashkari1,lashkari2}, with the hyperscaling exponent providing the rate at which errors are corrected in the infrared.
+Furthermore, we see our results as a tool to assist in the difficult problem of numerical simulations of critical QFTs.
+For instance, our analysis can contribute to ongoing investigations on the nature of ``deconfined quantum criticality" \cite{Senthil_2004, Wang:2017txt, senthil2023deconfinedquantumcriticalpoints}: